View Keith Wilcher's Obituary on reporternews.com and share memories

 Keith was born February 13, 1962 in Stamford to the late Delbert "Cotton" and Patsy Floy Crowson Wilcher.
 He was a lifetime resident of Lueders.
 He was an avid outdoorsman.
 He enjoyed activities such as fishing, hunting and cooking on the grill.
 He loved spending time with his grandchildren and having family get-togethers.

-Keith was preceded in death by his grandparents Jon Ed and Ettie Mae Crowson; Robert "Bob" and Lillie Mae Taylor; His parents and mothers-in-law Nancy Boyd and Alma Harris.
+Keith was preceded in death by his grandparents John Ed and Ettie Mae Crowson; Robert "Bob" and Lillie Mae Taylor; His parents and mothers-in-law Nancy Boyd and Alma Harris.